This post may contain compensated links. Refer to my disclaimer for more info.

 Twilight tours will be spectacular trolley rides through the National Historic District at night to show off the grandeur of our beautiful secret island.
 Visit the Historic Museum or give them a call at 912) 635-4036.

 Nostalgia and opulence drape the island like a fairy-tale for Jekyll Island Christmas events.
 It’s transformed into a lighted wonderland of yesteryear, especially the Historic District and its resort hotel.

 There are many things to do during the holiday season that kicks off with the annual tree-lighting ceremony every year on the Saturday evening that follows Thanksgiving.
 Typically, the Holly Jolly Celebration is a family fun two-day event for all including:

 - a kid zone

 - food trucks

 - artist’s market

 - fireworks and snow during the tree lighting

-Admission is free to the weekend event.
+Admission is free for the weekend event.
 Fees are individual to attractions and food vendors.